AMI-system/ami_setup/README.md

 sudo sed -i -e 's/\r$//' install.sh
 ```

 If no data is pushed automatically, check your `/etc/rc.local` file.
-It should conatain a line tha invokes the cellular service and all preceding lines should be terminated with an `&`.
+It should conatain a line that invokes the cellular service and all preceding lines should be terminated with an `&`.

 ## File structure